Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • Stiffness after rest, especially after longer naps

-• Shorter stride or a different rhythm in the back legs
+• Shorter stride or a different back-leg rhythm

 2.2) Grooming and coat clues